ProShares UltraShort Bloomberg Natural Gas (NYSEARCA:KOLD) Shares Gap Down – Here’s What Happened

-ProShares UltraShort Bloomberg Natural Gas (NYSEARCA:KOLD – Get Free Report) gapped down before the market opened on Wednesday .
-The stock had previously closed at $20.25, but opened at $19.30.
-ProShares UltraShort Bloomberg Natural Gas shares last traded at $19.63, with a volume of 2,582,086 shares traded.
+ProShares UltraShort Bloomberg Natural Gas (NYSEARCA:KOLD – Get Free Report) shares gapped down prior to trading on Tuesday .
+The stock had previously closed at $20.39, but opened at $19.79.
+ProShares UltraShort Bloomberg Natural Gas shares last traded at $20.00, with a volume of 1,276,349 shares trading hands.

 Hedge Funds Weigh In On ProShares UltraShort Bloomberg Natural Gas